brief69/Bennu_app/README.md

 - Proposing the idea of Distributed Market Share
 - Adopting the UPS revenue model proposed by @brief69
 - Integrating the transparency of social networks with a voting system
-- Bennu app: Democratically realizing the entire process from production to second-hand distribution
+- Democratically realizing the entire process from production to second-hand distribution

 ## Tech Stack